 What lefthook does differently

-Lefthook is a single binary written in Go.
-No Node, no npm install in CI just to get hooks.
+Lefthook is a single binary written in Go, which means no Node, no npm install in CI just to get hooks.
 Drop it anywhere, macOS, Linux, Windows, Docker, and it works.

 Configuration lives in a single lefthook.yml: